Lipe-lx/NeuralRate-MCP/docs/smart-contract.md

 - implements the ERC-7579 `IValidator` interface to validate Smart Account UserOperations under ERC-4337.
 - recovers the signer from the signature and verifies it matches the authorized delegate key.
 - restricts the target contract: only allows the delegate to submit UserOperations that call `NeuralRateVaultModule` or the `NeuralRatePolicyRegistry` contract.
+- protects the Safe7579 runtime path used by the private executor; the executor must replace the Safe7579 placeholder signature with a managed-signer signature before dispatch.

 Important functions: